MingJieHan/HansTranslation/README.md

 # HansTranslation
-Call Translation  of SwiftUI from Object-C in Xcode
+Call Translation of SwiftUI from Object-C into framework in Xcode.